pseeth/argbind/examples/typing/README.md

 - Booleans
     - Passed in as flags from command line, like `--func.bool_arg`, which will set it to True.
 Make the default False.
 - Tuples
-    -Tuples must be strongly typed, with each entry in the expected tuple typed, like this `Tuple[int, float, str]`.
+    - Tuples must be strongly typed, with each entry in the expected tuple typed, like this `Tuple[int, float, str]`.

 ## Example